 You will get an mRNA vaccine for any additional doses.
-If you cannot get or do not want an mRNA vaccine, you can get the AstraZeneca/COVISHIELD vaccine.
+If you cannot get or do not want an mRNA vaccine, you can get a viral vector-based vaccine.
+Your healthcare provider will let you know which vaccine you can get.